Occurrence of Right Angles in Vector Spaces Over Finite Fields: Comparison with Euclidean Analog

 \section{Comparison with Euclidean Analog}

 Perhaps the most interesting aspect of these results are how they differ from those found in \cite{HKKMMMS}.
-In their paper, Harangi et al. solve Euclidean versions of the problems we are solving here.
+In their paper, Harangi et al. solve Euclidean versions of these problems.
 There they pose the problem in two different ways: For a given angle, how large must a set in $\bb{R}^d$ be to guarantee that

 1) that angle is generated by that set?

 2) an angle with size within $\delta$ of the given angle is generated by that set?

 When we say ``how large," we are referring to the Hausdorff dimension of the set.
 In the paper they discover that $90^\circ$ angles are a singular case.
 In the sense of question 1, the critical dimension for $90^\circ$ angles is between $\frac{d}{2}$ and $\frac{d+1}{2}$.
 That is, there are examples of sets of Hausdorff dimension arbitrarily close to $\frac{d}{2}$ which contain no $90^\circ$ angles, while any compact set with Hausdorff dimension larger than $\frac{d+1}{2}$ \textit{must} contain a $90^\circ$ angle (which they prove rather concisely in the paper).
 For 0 and $180^\circ$, the critical dimension is $d-1$ (because of the $(d-1)$-sphere), while for other angles only partial answers exist.
 Question 2 is completely resolved in this paper, where they find that a set of Hausdorff dimension 1 always has an angle very close to $90^\circ$, while a set of lower dimension need not.
 It is known that any sufficiently large finite set of points contains three points at an angle as close to $180^\circ$ as desired (and therefore close to $0^\circ$ as well) (see \cite{EF}).
 Interestingly, $60^\circ$ and $120^\circ$ angles also have a separate result that depends on $\delta$.
 For any other given angle, however, a set of Hausdorff dimension that increases to $\infty$ as $d$ goes to $\infty$ can be constructed so that a neighborhood of that angle is avoided.